 Books Over Coffee

-The Stratford Library has announced that its “Books Over Coffee” program will continue on the Zoom format through June 2022.
+The Stratford Library announced that its “Books Over Coffee” program has returned to a live, in-person format in the Lovell Room while also continuing on Zoom through December 2022.
 The monthly book discussion program has been a popular staple at the library for over 40 years.
 It is free and open to the public.

 Copies of all books are currently available for loan at the library’s Circulation Desk.
 The titles are also available for loan on Kindle and Nook eReaders.
-The discussion programs are free and open to the public.
-Links for each book discussion are found on the website.
+Zoom links for each book discussion are found on the website.

-For further information, visit the Stratford Library at 2203 Main Street in Stratford, Connecticut.
-Timely information is also available on the library’s website at: www.stratfordlibrary.org
+For further information, call 203.385.4162 or visit the Stratford Library at 2203 Main Street in Stratford, Connecticut.
+Timely information is also available on the library’s website at: www.stratfordlibrary.org.